digisowmay/bbmemory/users/465fe937-b75b-409a-86d4-d7e38717e594/memory.md

 ## Communication Patterns
 ### Durable (established, 3+ reinforcements)
-- requests ready-made professional templates for communication; 4× (stable since 2024-09-02) [refs: email drafting request; vision document creation; event update doc; event table update chatId:`891cbb4a85a54a`]
+- requests ready-made professional templates for communication; 5× (stable since 2024-09-02) [refs: email drafting request; vision document creation; event update doc; event table update chatId:`891cbb4a85a54a`; faculty advisor mail drafting chatId:`891cbb4a85a54a`]
-- prefers tabular format for data presentation; 3× (promoted from emerging) [refs: events table insertion; team member table insertion; add events table chatId:`891cbb4a85a54a`]
+- prefers tabular format for data presentation; 4× [refs: events table insertion; team member table insertion; add events table chatId:`891cbb4a85a54a`; team member detail table chatId:`891cbb4a85a54a`]

 ### Emerging (new signals, 1-2 reinforcements)
-- prefers concise professional text over detailed bullet lists; 1× (first: 2025-09-02) [ref: request to reduce bullet list detail chatId:`891cbb4a85a54a`]
+- prefers concise professional text over detailed bullet lists; 2× (last: 2025-09-03) [refs: request to reduce bullet list detail chatId:`891cbb4a85a54a`; request to shorten email to faculty advisor chatId:`891cbb4a85a54a`]
 - uses "RESUME" keyword to resume tasks; 2× (last: 2025-09-03) [refs: "RESUME" messages chatId:`891cbb4a85a54a`; follow-up after scraping failure]

 ## Knowledge & Context